For A Better Bone Health

 How does the bone marrow develop?

 Throughout childhood and teenage years, bone marrow is supplied towards the skeleton quicker than old bone is destroyed.
 Bones can develop in mass and change in position because of this process; bones grow bigger, stronger, and thicker.
+Meaning that giving your children appropriate amounts of vitamins for bones can help maintain healthy growth for the skeleton as a whole.

 - Vitamin A is essential for the development of strong bone health.
 It affects the bone-building cells, as well as the bone-breaking cells.